-According to Individual number of butterflies depends on Family
+According to Individual number of butterflies depends on the Family

 Fig.1.
-Agro forestry Micro Agro ecosystem.
+Agroforestry Micro Agroecosystem.
 Fig.2.
 Seed production ecosystem

-The present study highlighted on the biodiversity and were represent two major habitat of Agro forestry and seed production unit each with unique indicator of ecological conditions.
-In M1 Agroforestry ecosystem, JNKVV Campus, Jabalpur total of 2537 butterflies were recorded, of which 22 species was observed divided into 5 families, according to the results 519 (38%) among the two families and (subfamilies Pierinae and Coliadinae) Pieridae was determined to be the most prominent, followed by Nymphalidae with population 362 (27%), Lycaenidae (292/21%), Hesperidae and Papilionidae with population respectively 99 and 95 (7%) (Table.1; Fig.1 & 2).
-M2 there were total 22 species in total which is divided into 5 families of Lepidoptera Order
+The present study highlighted the biodiversity and represents two majors habitats of Agroforestry and seed production units each with a unique indicator of ecological conditions.
+In the M1 Agroforestry ecosystem, JNKVV Campus, Jabalpur total of 2537 butterflies were recorded, of which 22 species was observed divided into 5 families, according to the results 519 (38%) among the two families and (subfamilies Pierinae and Coliadinae) Pieridae was determined to be the most prominent, followed by Nymphalidae with population 362 (27%), Lycaenidae (292/21%), Hesperidae and Papilionidae with population respectively 99 and 95 (7%) (Table.1; Fig.1 & 2).
+M2 there were 22 species in total which are divided into 5 families of Lepidoptera Order

-Pieridae family was predominant 609 count was 52% followed by Lycaenidae 262 or 22% Nymphalidae percentage 16%, Hesperiidae and Papilionidae 7% and 3% in population.
+Pieridae family was predominant at 609 count was 52% followed by Lycaenidae at 262 or 22% Nymphalidae percentage 16%, Hesperiidae and Papilionidae 7% and 3% in population.

-The butterfly families Pieridae, Nymphalidae, Lycaenidae, Papilionidae and Hesperiidae have diversity in terms of species count accordingly family which is represented by the Shannon Diversity Index (H′) of M1 habitat respectively 0.618 t his was near to 1.M2 habitat Shannon Diversity Index (H′) of 0.
-541. Hmax value depends on 5 families 0.699 after calculated with Log(5).
+The butterfly families Pieridae, Nymphalidae, Lycaenidae, Papilionidae, and Hesperiidae have diversity in terms of species count accordingly family which is represented by the Shannon Diversity Index (H′) of M1 habitat respectively 0.618 this was near to 1.M2 habitat Shannon Diversity Index (H′) of 0.
+541. Hmax value depends on 5 families 0.699 after calculated with Log (5).

 According to Subfamilies individual number of the population